-Specific entry requirements are laid out in the relevant programme documents and on the Academy website.
+Specific entry requirements are laid out in the relevant programme sections.
 All applicants are required to prove UK right of residency; The Art Academy does not sponsor international students through the Tier 4 visa system and therefore cannot accept international students unless they are able to prove right of residency in the UK.
 In the case of Degree and Foundation Degree programmes, though no formal qualifications are required applicants will need to demonstrate work at least of level 3 equivalent.

-English Language Requirements: All applicants are required to demonstrate an appropriate level of English Language to gain entry to the Art Academy.
+English Language Requirements: All applicants are required to demonstrate an appropriate level of English Language to gain entry to The Art Academy.
 This is assessed through evidencing an approved English Language qualification at level 2 or through the review of a requested sample of written (analytical) work at application.
-Appropriate level of spoken English is assessed at interview.
+The appropriate level of spoken English is assessed at interview.

 At the Art Academy we do appreciate that not all applicants come to us with standard qualifications and we consider a wide range of equivalent level qualifications and professional experience or self-directed learning instead.
 We try to take into consideration your unique set of qualifications, skills and experience.
 We are most interested in applicants who can demonstrate their skills, their enthusiasm and commitment to their subject.
 If you think you can do this, we encourage you to apply!